Brianmulinge/justos/README.md

-Just trying to learn how to create an Operating System called JustOS using C++.
+Just trying to learn how to create an Operating System called JustOS using rust.